-2Because the Order asserts a willful violation and failure to supervise under Exchange Act Section 15(b) and orders, via Section IV.D, ongoing efforts that are "still in effect," because they will occur over a year or more from the entry of the Order, William Blair has been working with FINRA to complete a continuing membership application.
+2 Because the Order asserts a willful violation and failure to supervise under Exchange Act Section 15(b) and orders, via Section IV.D, ongoing efforts that are "still in effect" because they will occur over a year or more from the entry of the Order, Invesco completed a continuing membership application with FINRA.
 See FINRA Regulatory Notice 09-19 (Apr.
-9, 2009) ("With respect to disqualifications arising solely from findings specified in Exchange Act Section 15(b)(4)(D) or (E) by the SEC . . . a member shall file [a continuing membership application] with RAD if the sanction is still in effect . . .") (emphasis added).
-In connection with this process, FINRA has requested that William Blair consent to a heightened
+9, 2009) ("With respect to disqualifications arising solely from findings specified in Exchange Act Section 15(b)(4)(D) or (E) by the SEC . . . a member shall file [a continuing membership] application] with RAD if the sanction is still in effect . . .") (emphasis added).
+In connection with this process, FINRA required that Invesco consent to a heightened plan of supervision, which imposes additional requirements beyond those contained in the Order, including inter alia an increased schedule of examination and supervision by FINRA for a period of six years.
+However, it is our understanding that if the ongoing efforts are part of a voluntary undertaking, as is the case for the January 2025 settlements, then for FINRA purposes, sanctions are not still in effect, and no continuing membership application is required.
+This would benefit Invesco, but would also mean that FINRA would not need to dedicate unnecessary resources on additional supervision for this relatively minor issue and could focus its efforts on more meaningful matters.